-In the conclusion (chapter 5), we discuss the implications of our findings and give recommendations with regards to the development of a new policy initiative for NGTs.
+In the conclusion (Chapter 5), we discuss the implications of our findings and give recommendations for the development of a new policy initiative for NGTs.
 We also provide recommendations for how to engage the public in the continuing debate on how to reform current regulation.